lispysnake/website/content/blog/serpent-architecture.md

 ### Le Milestone

 We've now officially sold more than 100 of our Lifetime 2D Licenses!
-At the time of writing we've sold more than 102 - and this in turn has helped us to power through our development goals.
+At the time of writing we've sold 102 - and this in turn has helped us to power through our development goals.

 {{<paypal_2d_game>}}